hugsy/gef/docs/commands/gef-remote.md

 ### With a local copy ###

-If you want to remotely debug a binary that you already have, you simply need to specify to `gdb` where to find the debug information.
+If you want to remotely debug a binary that you already have, you simply need to tell to `gdb` where to find the debug information.

 For example, if we want to debug `uname`, we do on the server:
 ```